Armada vs. Armada

 Don’t underestimate their firepower!

-Pelican is a very fast amphibious bot that uniquely hovers above the water surface.
+Platypus is a very fast amphibious bot that uniquely hovers above the water surface.
 It is equipped with a light laser turret and a basic AA missile launcher.

 Useful for quick raiding of unprotected naval structures and sneaking in to enemy territory through the water.